-Registration is currently open for this workshop.
+Registrations are not currently being accepted for this workshop.

 Please Note: Our programs often fill to capacity with waiting lists, sometimes quickly.
 Your space in this program is not reserved until we have received both a completed application and a deposit, and you have heard from us that they have been accepted and registered.
 Thank you!